 That's awesome.
 I love learning little cultural nuggets like that through books.
-And such a great thing for kids to be able to see that, I don't think you know at a young age about the pigeon language or different things about Hawaii, so.
+And such a great thing for kids to be able to see that, I don't think you know at a young age about the Pidgen language or different things about Hawaii, so.